I’m on a condiment kick!

 Oh, the zip and zing a little mustard can add to a sandwich. 😉 My mouth waters just thinking about it.

 With a few minutes and a few simple ingredients, you can whip up this mustard in no time.

-Because it is lacto-fermented, this treat for your taste buds will need to sit out at room temperature for a few days to allow the flavors to meld and the whey to do its work.
-Worth every waiting moment.
-Enjoy on sandwiches, grilled meats, and as a flavor enhancer for dressings and sauces.
-A little bit goes a long way!
+This treat needs to sit out at room temperature for a few days to allow the flavors to meld and the whey to do its work.
+But don’t worry — it’s worth every moment!

 Lacto-Fermented Honey Dill Mustard

 - 3 tablespoons whey (OR whey from coconut milk kefir OR 2 tablespoons apple cider vinegar*)